hiransahabandu/hiransahabandu/README.md

 Hello!
 I'm a freelance IT developer and I thrive on automating processes and optimizing development workflows.

 #Skills

-CI/CD: GitLab CI, GitHub Actions

-Containers: Kubernetes

-proficent languages: java, html, PHP, CSS, JavaScript, c, c++ , python
+proficent languages: java, html, PHP, CSS, JavaScript, c, c++ , python,react,nodejs,kotlin

-#Projects

 #About Me

-As an intermediate-level DevOps practitioner, I bring hands-on experience to the table.
+ I bring hands-on experience to the table.
 Let's collaborate on your next project!

 #Connect